PULLMAN – If the recent past is a minefield for the Washington State defense, and it is, then the future is the safe haven on the other side.

 Ball: “He just keeps getting better.
 He sat out a year and he was out of shape, but he’s made big strides.
 Really proud of the way he’s come along.”

-Rankin: A junior college transfer who, like Mizell, did not play football last season, Rankin came to Pullman carrying a lot of hype.
+Rankin: A junior college transfer who, like Mizell, did not play football last season, Rankin came the Pullman carrying a lot of hype.
 The 6-5, 281-pound junior has had to learn a new position – tackle – while also learning the ins-and-outs of major college football.
 He’s now backing up sophomore Anthony Laurenzi.

 Ball: “It’s a learning process, especially for those junior college kids.
 He’s sat out a year, so he’s rusty, but it’s really no different than a freshman coming in.
-It’s a grind to him, too. … If you get one good year, you’re doing well.
+It’s a grind to him too. … If you get one good year, you’re doing well.
 And he’s headed in that direction.
 He’s a hit a wall, fought through it and is making good progress.”

 Washington: After redshirting last season, Washington stepped into the starting lineup in the first game.
-He’s had some growing pains, but has come on strong recently, coming up with his first career interception against California.
+He’s had some growing pains, but has come on strong recently, coming up with his first career interception against Cal.